nesquena/resume/README.md

 # My Story

-Prior to working at Miso in San Francisco, I have had a history of working at early-stage startups.
+Prior to working at co-founding CodePath in San Francisco, I have had a history of working at early-stage startups.
 I'd like to include here a richer story of my background in software development for those that are interested.

 **Note:** This story is intentionally detailed.
 Please see above sections